aralisza/anth1101/01_Anthropology_and_Culture.md

 ### Adaptive

+* Not fixed or immutable
+* Adaptive in terms of conflict
+  * Conflict in Gaza regenerated the peace left movement
+* Adaptive in terms of use of technology
+  * Arctic people embraced snowmobile instead of sled dogs
-* Needs to change to keep up with the times
+  * Reject after snowmobile freeze up in the cold
-  * e.g. religions as they start to lose followers
+* Cricket
+  * British colonizers brought it
+    * Framed as fun game, children took it on
+    * As they grew up, modified the game to make their own

 ### Symbolic

 * Defines humanity from animals
+  * Chimps can make tools, but not symbols like written language
-* e.g., written language, religious symbols, etc
+* e.g., written language, religious symbols, flag, etc
+* Making Dakota a state "safe for white people"

 ### Conscious and Unconscious